 In 1859 Florence Nightingale set up her nursing school at this hospital.
 However, in 1862 the Charing Cross railway company offered to buy the land.
 With Nightingale’s influence, the hospital agreed and it moved to Lambeth.
 The land was converted to what is now London Bridge railway station (among others), and St. Thomas’ Hospital moved adjacent to Lambeth Palace.
 The Florence Nightingale museum is located there at this newer location – the subject of a future post.
 Once the hospital moved, the herb garret and operating theatre were abandoned.
 They were not discovered until almost 100 years later in 1957.
 Now restored, they are a remarkable place to visit.

 The Patients & the Surgery: While quite distressing to look at, the museum does have a broad array of medical devices and equipment from the early 19th century.
 Bone saws are particularly disturbing especially when you consider that the patients (only women at this location) would not have benefited from anaesthetics!
 Other items include those related to bleeding, childbirth and cupping.
-Patients endured the procedures because there was no alternative, and accepted being treated in a ‘theatre’ with students watching because they could not afford private care.
+Patients endured the procedures because there was no alternative, and accepted being treated in a ‘theatre’ with students watching because they could not afford private care. there wasn’t even the option of incisions and placement back then.
 Wealthy patrons would have had surgeons come to their home – still without anaesthesia but at least in private!
 All the patients came from the women’s surgical ward in Frederick Block (now the Post Office) which was generally on the same level as the theatre.
 Thus it was fairly easy to move patients in and out of the theatre.

 Visiting: The museum is open daily from 10:30 – 5pm.
 Admission is £6.50, concessions are available including a 50% discount for NT members.